Images and text Genevieve Carbonatto.

-A 48 year old man presents to your department with severe abdominal pain.
+A 48 year old man presents to the Emergency department with severe abdominal pain.
 He has Crohn’s disease and frequently presents with abdominal pain.
 He has had a previous entero-enteric anastomosis.
 He is also self employed and hard working and always waits until his pain is unbearable before he presents to the ED.
 On examination he is pale and unwell looking.
 He is afebrile, his abdomen is very tender and distended.
 He requires high doses of morphine to get on top of the pain.
-While you are taking his history, you examine him but using ultrasound.
+A point of care ultrasound is performed.

 This is what you see in the RIF.